kmoppel/kmoppel.github.io/_posts/2024-11-19-postgres-on-spot-vms-only-for-the-crazy.md

 # The Lighting Talk that wasn't

-If have have a minute or two to spare, I'd recommend to check out the full slides at:
+If have a minute or two to spare, I'd recommend to check out the full slides at:
 [https://kmoppel.github.io/assets/media/postgres_on_spot_vms_lightining_talk.pdf](https://kmoppel.github.io/assets/media/postgres_on_spot_vms_lightining_talk.pdf)

 Anyways, the pun of the talk was supposed to be something like that: